Jörmungandr

-Jörmungandr is said to be the middle child of the trickster god Loki and the giantess Angrboða.
-According to the Prose Edda, Odin took Loki's three children by Angrboða – the wolf Fenrir, the goddess Hel, and the serpent Jörmungandr – and removed them from Asgard (the world of the Æsir).
+Jörmungandr is said to be the middle child of the god Loki and the jötunn Angrboða.
+According to the Prose Edda, Odin took Loki's three children by Angrboða – the wolf Fenrir, underworld ruler Hel, and the serpent Jörmungandr – and removed them from Asgard (the world of the Æsir).
 The serpent Jörmungandr was tossed into the great ocean that encircles Midgard.
-There the serpent grew so large that it was able to surround the Earth and grasp its own tail.
-The old Norse thunder-god, Thor, has an on-going feud with Jörmungandr in their epics and the two can be seen as archfoes.
-During Ragnarök, Thor and Jörmungandr will fight each other to the death.
+There the serpent grew so large that he was able to surround the Earth and grasp his own tail.
+The old Norse thunder god, Thor, has a lengthy feud with Jörmungandr and the serpent is regarded as his archenemy.
+During Ragnarök, Thor and Jörmungandr engage in a ferocious battle, culminating in both of their deaths.

 Etymology

-The term Jörmungandr is a poetic title and consist of the prefix Jörmun- and the word gandr.
-The prefix "Jörmun-" denotes something huge, vast superhuman.
+The name Jǫrmungandr is a poetic title and consists of the prefix jǫrmun- and the word gandr.
+The prefix "jǫrmun-" denotes something huge, vast, or superhuman.
 The word "gandr" can mean a variety of things in Old Norse, but mainly refers to elongated entities and or supernatural beings.
-Gandr can refer to: among other things, snake, fjord, river, staff, cane, mast, penis, bind, and the like (mainly in "supernatural" or "living" senses).
-The term "Jörmungandr" therefore has several possible meanings in connection with its mythology, such as: "the vast serpent", "the vast river" (a synonym for the sea where he dwells), "the vast staff or stick" (a connection to the world tree Yggdrasil), as well as "the vast bind" (the serpent's coiling around the world, biting its own tail, symbolising the world's circle of life).
+Gandr can refer to, among other things: snake, fjord, river, staff, cane, mast, stem, branch, penis, bind, and the like (mainly in a "supernatural" or "living" sense).
+The term "Jörmungandr" therefore has several possible meanings in connection with its mythology, such as: "the vast serpent", "the vast river" (a synonym for the sea where he dwells), "the vast staff or branch" (a connection to the world tree Yggdrasil), as well as "the vast bind" (the serpent's coiling around the world, biting its own tail, symbolising the world's circle of life).